Git-DevRocky/Private-Bus-Timing/README.md

 ---

-Thank you for checking out the Pathanamthitta Private Bus Timings web application!
-If you have any questions or feedback, don't hesitate to reach out.
+Thank you for checking out the Kerala Private Bus Timings web application!
+If you have any questions or feedback, don't hesitate to reach out .